 - recreational vehicle dealer

 - moped dealer

-To become a licensed dealer in Wisconsin, applicants must acquire the specific license type that matches their particular dealership.
-Most Wisconsin dealer licenses have the same general requirements, but each license type has a few unique nuances.
+To become a licensed motor vehicle dealer in Wisconsin, applicants must acquire the specific license type that matches their particular dealership.

 To obtain a Wisconsin dealer license, applicants must: